harimsng/harimsng.github.io/_posts/2024-12-30-Git_Basic_Usage.md

 ...
 ```

-52b1cef is **commit hash** and following is comment.
+52b1cef is short version of **commit hash** and following "Update ..." is comment.

 #### git checkout
-Change current branch to other branch or commit.
+Change current branch to other branch.

 ```
 git checkout 52b1cef   # change to other commit by using commit hash